-More than 100 Nairobi men flock to Sabina Joy brothel daily to test waters
+Hundreds of starved Nairobi men flock daily to Sabina Joy to test waters

 For ages, Sabina Joy, a renowned night club along Moi Avenue has been attracting all kind of talks and even branded ‘petrol’ station where some men check in to pee and have good time with sex workers.